ibm-cloud-docs/watson-assistant/backup-data.md

 To access the backup files from Red Hat OpenShift Container Storage (OCS), complete the following steps:

-1. Create a volume snapshot of the persistent volume claim that is used for the Postgres backup:

     ```yaml
     cat <<EOF | oc apply -f -